Trump Jr. tells GOP donors he has 'zero contact' with president

 DALLAS — Donald Trump Jr. said he has had virtually no contact with his father since the real estate tycoon and reality star became president and ceded control of his business empire to his oldest sons.

-"I basically have zero contact with him at this point," the younger Trump said in a speech at a GOP fundraiser in Dallas, Texas, on Saturday.
+"I basically have zero contact with him at this point," the younger Trump said in a speech at a GOP fundraiser in Dallas on Saturday.

 In January, Donald Trump Jr. and his younger brother Eric took the reins at the family's eponymous businesses, after their father resigned his position while maintaining his financial interest.
 At the time, government ethics officials said the president's move did not go far enough to address concerns about conflicts of interest.